MCP Server

 Permissions and security

-- All operations enforce row-level security (RLS) — you can only read, update, or delete data you have permission to access
+- All operations run through the platform's regular HTTP API and enforce row-level security (RLS) — you can only read, update, or delete data you have permission to access

 defaultAccessandcreationAccessconfiguration - Tokens are short-lived JWTs validated against the platform's JWKS endpoint